Skip to main content

 This guidance applies to the Large-Scale EMSL Research call, EMSL-ARM FICUS call, and Exploratory Research call.

 Initiate a new LOI by logging into the EMSL User Portal and clicking “Submit a Proposal/LOI” in the left-hand navigation bar.
 The portal will guide you to enter details about the proposal, participants, funding, resources, and samples.
 You can navigate through each step to view all the required information and additional guidance.
 Review the entire form well in advance of the submission deadline to make sure you have enough time to compile the required information.
-Entries must be saved as they are entered; the portal will not automatically save.
 Please note that these guidelines are updated periodically, and requirements may change from year to year.

 There are two steps to complete the LOI submission: